Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsubsection{HIC Challenges}

-Theoretical simulations of high-energy heavy ion collisions (HIC) and experiments at RHIC and LHC have generated a huge amount of data.
-Unlike $e^+ + e^-$ collisions and $p+p$ collisions, HIC produces thousands of final-state hadrons at the highest energies of RHIC and LHC, in every single collision event of Au+Au and Pb+Pb.
-These produced hadrons contain both soft and hard particles, with the soft particles coming mainly from the freeze-out of the QGP while the hard particles from jet fragmentation or heavy quarkonium decay.
+Theoretical simulations of high-energy heavy ion collisions (HIC) and experiments at RHIC and LHC have generated a vast amount of data.
+Unlike $e^+ + e^-$ and $p+p$ collisions, HIC produces thousands of final-state hadrons in every single Au+Au or Pb+Pb collision event at the highest energies of RHIC and LHC.
+These produced hadrons consist of both soft and hard particles, with the former primarily originating from the freeze-out of the quark--gluon plasma (QGP) while the latter arising from jet fragmentation or heavy quarkonium decay.

 The data is routinely compressed to low-dimensional representations in physics space for data-model comparison, e.g., the charged multiplicity as a function of pseudo-rapidity, the $p_T$ spectra, the anisotropic flow coefficients, the di-hadron correlation, etc. However, the initial state, the QCD matter EoS, the QGP properties such as shear and bulk viscosity are all coupled to final state observables intricately.
 For example, both the shear viscosity and the freezing temperature will change the slope of the $p_T$ spectra.
 Traditional data analysis techniques encounter difficulties in determining a physical property using the final state observables, as its value will change adaptively with the values of other model parameters, as shown in Fig.~\ref{fig:Bass}.